How to Use a Tube Tester… and Tube Issues (in General)

 Tube testers do not test for these problems in the manner in which you think, except to the extent that a tube tester with sensitive leakage detection will find far more “noisy” tubes than a tube tester with only “fair” leakage sensitivity, to the extent that the noise is due to this problem.
 Loose elements or other defects will not be found.

 What about the “noise test” in a tube tester?
-It is true that some testers do have noise test jacks for using headphones, and there is nothing wrong with performing that noise test — it is certainly useful.
+It is true that some testers do have noise test jacks that connect to either headphones or to the antenna/ground terminals of an AM radio.
+There is nothing wrong with performing that noise test.
 However, this test is not going to tell you whether the tube will be silent in your SET (single ended triode) amp or in anything else.
 Ultimately, the “most satisfactory way of testing a valve which is suspected of being microphonic is in an actual chassis or amplifier similar to one in which it is intended to be used.”
 (RCA Radiotron Designer’s Handbook, Third Edition, p.245).
 Since amps have a wide variety of circuit designs and tube placement, this test is most effective in YOUR AMP or one that is almost identical.
 Hence, most people advertising tubes as tested for Noise or Microphonics is probably NOT testing them in any meaningful way for you, and may be outright puffery that the “noise test” was ever performed at all.

 True “noise testing” (other than using the tube in the exact equipment you plan to use it…) requires a highly sensitive mechanical-based or vibration-based test apparatus, and such devices were ONLY created and used by professional engineering and testing labs run by very large entities back in the old days– such as the US military, Westinghouse labs, etc.